 3) Disability or Medical Condition

-How do we define a disability?
+How do we define disability?
 In legal terms, it’s an impairment of body or mind that limits major life activities or work opportunities.
 If you have the ability to do the job regardless of these disabilities, then an employer has no need (or right) to take action against you on that basis.

 If an employer makes an employee go through undue hardship to do their job, that could be discrimination.
 Employers need to engage fully with someone with a disability so that they can both meet each other’s needs.
 And remember that this also takes mental health into account.
 Because people don’t often talk about mental health, people who suffer from discrimination based on it don’t often know what to do.
-As such, this behaviour can often go unchecked.
+As such, this behavior can often go unchecked.

 4) Sex, sexual orientation or gender identity